-Jamie Owen talks to guests from all walks of life in his Sunday magazine show.
-He also anchors flagship BBC Wales TV news programme Wales Today.
+Jamie Owen can frequently be heard on Radio Wales, and also anchors flagship BBC Wales TV news programme Wales Today.

 I was born in Haverfordwest in Pembrokeshire in 1967 and was brought up in Pembroke Dock where my dad was the local lawyer and mum was the health visitor and mid wife.
 Our house was a little like a drop in centre, in that anyone who was in need of a solicitor or medical attention would find themselves in our kitchen.
 One day it might be about advice about delousing the kids - or perhaps offloading a troublesome husband.
 It was like a human zoo.
 All human life walked though our front door.